Purpose

 Matching Requirement

-This grant supports arts-based projects throughout rural South Carolina that use the arts to address issues and challenges in rural communities.
+This grant supports arts-based projects in rural South Carolina that use the arts to address issues and challenges in those communities.
+This grant can also support partnerships between libraries and artists or arts organizations and encourage communities to participate in artistic and cultural activities.
 The project must serve the rural community in which the applicant is located.

 Grant-funded activities should: